-The Monterey Peninsula College District is committed to all provisions of Title VII of the Civil Rights Act of 1964, Title IX of the Education Amendments of 1972 and other human rights and equal opportunity laws.
-It is the policy of the Monterey Peninsula College District to provide an educational, employment and business environment free of unwelcome sexual advances, requests for sexual favors and other verbal or physical conduct or communications constituting sexual harassment or assault, as defined and otherwise prohibited by state and federal statutes.
-If you believe that you are the victim of sexual harassment or assault, promptly report the behavior to a supervisor, manager, administrator, or to Susan Kitagawa, Associate Dean of Human Resources (the "Responsible Officer" for sexual harassment or assault complaints).
+MPCCD is committed to all provisions of Title VII of the Civil Rights Act of 1964, Title IX of the Education Amendments of 1972 and other human rights and equal opportunity laws.
+It is the policy of the MPCCD to provide an educational, employment and business environment free of unwelcome sexual advances, requests for sexual favors and other verbal or physical conduct or communications constituting sexual harassment or assault, as defined and otherwise prohibited by state and federal statutes.
+If you believe that you are the victim of sexual harassment or assault, promptly report the behavior to a supervisor, manager, administrator, or to David Betts, Chief Human Resources Officer (the "Responsible Officer" for sexual harassment or assault complaints).
 If you make your report to anyone other than the Responsible Officer, that person will immediately notify the Responsible Officer of your complaint.
+See Board Policy 3430 Prohibition of Harassment and Board Policy 3433 Prohibition of Sexual Harassment Under Title IX.

-Board Policy may be accessed at the following link: MPC Governing Board Policies
+Board Policies may be accessed at the following link: MPC Governing Board Policies:

 Copies of the District's Procedures for Complaints of Unlawful Discrimination, including sexual harassment, are available in the library, in Division Offices, in other offices providing student and employee services, and at the link below.
-For additional information regarding this policy, and the procedures for reporting incidents of sexual harassment or assault, contact Susan Kitagawa, Associate Dean of Human Resources, at (831) 646-4014 or the Human Resources Office in the Administration Building.
+For additional information regarding this policy, and the procedures for reporting incidents of sexual harassment or assault, contact Jennifer Baughn, Human Resources Manager and Title IX Officer at (831) 646-3038or the Human Resources Office in the Administration Building (831) 646-4016.
 Student Complaint and Grievance Procedures